virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 >- 3 After iterating the 2nd step for each topic, go through the entire Stanford course again.
 This time you can fully understand all the formulae, connecting them and catching also the "math flow" of the course.

 This iterative process (1-2-2-2-2.....-3) can be repeated as many times as you want, and will probably construct in your mind a nice **general schema** of the things.
-In each complete iteration you can drop one or more topics, and focus on the ones that are more interesting to you or not so clear.
+In each complete iteration, you can drop one or more topics, and focus on the ones that are more interesting to you or not so clear.

-In each section there is content for the first time you arrive there (during the first complete iteration), and some content for next time you arrive there (after the 3rd step).
+In each section, there is content for the first time you arrive there (during the first complete iteration), and some content for next time you arrive there (after the 3rd step).

 The structure follows the track proposed by the awesome Stanford course.
 You can find the slides [here](http://cs231n.github.io/) and the video [here](https://www.youtube.com/watch?v=vT1JzLTH4G4&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv).